chezona/chezona.github.io/content/index.md

 title: Welcome
 ---

-# Hello, I'm Chezona
+# Hello, This is my Webyard

-This is my personal space where I document my thoughts, projects, and discoveries.
-Think of it as my open notebook — always evolving and never quite finished.
+A small space where I grow and share my thoughts, projects, and discoveries (if any) — always evolving and never quite finished.
+I am particularly keen on finance, neural nets and filmmaking.

 ## Explore My Notes